andreslopezrm/tds/README.md

 Many products today include daily tips for their best use in their interface, such as code editors, management systems among many others, Tip Land provides you with a platform with which you can create those tips for your products, through a API Key assigned to your account you can access the endpoint.

+Made with **Re2 Stack** (_Remix + Redis = Re2 Stack_)

+When two blazing-fast technologies come together to bring out the best of each other, something amazing happens:

+> In Remix the global state is the database and the database is the cache in Redis Stack.

 **Social Login**
 ![Social Login](https://tip-land.vercel.app/images/login.png)